A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Related Work

-In seismic segmentation, generalization to new domains is particularly difficult due to variability in acquisition parameters, stratigraphy, frequency content, and noise levels across surveys.
-This is true for fault delineation, where subtle and discontinuous features are easily obscured by processing artifacts or geologic heterogeneity \cite{ercoli2023evidencing, dou2022md}.
-Models trained on one domain (such as synthetic datasets like \texttt{FaultSeg3D} \cite{wu2019faultSeg}) often fail to transfer effectively to real data from different basins.
-To mitigate such domain shift, researchers have explored domain adaptation techniques including feature-space alignment \cite{sun2016deep}, adversarial learning \cite{tsai2018learning}, and seismic-style transfer \cite{du2022disentangling}.
-Fault-specific approaches also include synthetic fault injection \cite{wang2022structural} and contrastive learning tailored to structural continuity \cite{kokilepersaud2022volumetric}.
+To mitigate these challenges, researchers have explored a variety of domain adaptation strategies, including feature-space \cite{sun2016deep} and frequency-space \cite{trinidad2023seismic} alignment, adversarial learning \cite{tsai2018learning}, and seismic-style transfer \cite{du2022disentangling}.
+Fault-specific adaptations include synthetic fault injection to enrich training distributions \cite{wang2022structural}, contrastive learning schemes designed for curvilinear structures \cite{kokilepersaud2022volumetric}, and self-supervised pretraining frameworks that improve transferability across surveys with limited labels \cite{rs16050922, faultsam}.
 Transfer learning pipelines typically rely on pretrained encoders (either from natural images \cite{he2016deep, simonyan2014very} or large-scale seismic simulations with domain-specific decoders \cite{dou2022md, wu2019faultSeg}) followed by fine-tuning on limited labeled sections.
 These strategies must navigate a tradeoff between plasticity and stability: aggressive weight updates are prone to inducing catastrophic forgetting \cite{kirkpatrick2017overcoming}, while conservative tuning may fail to capture domain-specific features.
 As a result, generalization in seismic fault delineation requires careful calibration of both model architecture and adaptation strategy to handle the subtle, spatially sparse structures across diverse geological, acquisition, and imaging settings.